A Dozen Ways To Vote

-3. Vote at the Continuous Poll at Your Returning Office
+3. Vote at Your Returning Office

 5. Vote at Home

-If you cannot get to your polling station or your returning office you may vote by write-in ballot by obtaining and completing an application after an election has been called.
+If you cannot get to your polling station or a returning office you may vote by write-in ballot by obtaining and completing an application after an election has been called.
 Once your application is approved, you will be given a write-in ballot.
 Call your returning office or Elections Nova Scotia for assistance.

 If you feel you need help applying for a write-in ballot, there are two options open to you:

-- ask a neighbour, family member, care giver or friend to act as your agent in applying for and voting by write-in ballot; or
+- Ask a neighbour, family member, care giver or friend to act as your agent in applying for and voting by write-in ballot; or

-- make an appointment through your local returning office for a write-in ballot team to visit your home andassist you with voting by write-in ballot.
+- Make an appointment through your local returning office for a write-in ballot team to visit your home and assist you with voting by write-in ballot.

 6. Vote in Residential Centres

-If you live in a residential centre with fewer than ten residents, your local returning officer will make arrangements with the administrator for a Write-In Ballot team to visit the facility to assist you to vote by Write-in Ballot before election day.
+If you live in a residential centre with fewer than ten residents, your local returning officer will make arrangements with the administrator for a team to visit the facility to assist you to vote by Write-in Ballot before election day.